curtsheller/notes/Database/SQLite/SQLite.md

 How to install SQLite on Ubuntu 20.04 / 18.04? - https://www.osradar.com/install-sqlite-ubuntu-20-04/
 How to install SQLite for PHP on my Apache/nginx server? - https://www.getastra.com/kb/knowledgebase/how-to-install-sqlite-for-php-on-my-apache-nginx-server/
 How to Install and Basic SQLite Use on Linux - https://linoxide.com/linux-how-to/install-use-sqlite-linux/
-$ sudo apt-get update
+$ sudo apt update
-$ sudo apt-get install sqlite3
+$ sudo apt install sqlite3

 .help command list all the meta commands and their descriptions.
 These meta commands are also called "dot" commands because they are preceded by a dot.